The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust

 There is a strong body of work studying the ISM using isolated galaxy simulations.
 Most studies focus on the formation and evolution of GMCs, as the intermediate step between diffuse gas and star formation \citep[e.g.][]{tasker2009,benincasa2013,pan2015,rey2017,duarte2017,dobbs2018, pettitt2018}.
 Other studies focus on the stability of gas, and searching for signatures of star formation \citep[e.g.][]{nguyen2018,agertz2015,grisdale2018,benincasa2016}.
-However, as a simulation approach, isolated galaxies are still generally under-utilised.

 Stellar feedback has historically been the main approach for regulating star formation in galaxy simulations.
 Such feedback can be tuned to limit the amount of star-forming gas until star formation rates are acceptable.
 A second, even simpler approach is to directly limit the efficiency of star formation, as was done in the AGORA isolated galaxy code comparisons \citep{agoraIC}.
 When free parameter choices are exploited in this way, simply regulating star formation is not a meaningful result.
 Simulations also have effective parameter freedom such as restrictions on the gas equation of state and resolution limits on gravity that effectively hold up the ISM.
 These points argue for high resolution simulations with parameter-free, first-principles models as much as possible.
 However, key processes such as star formation and early feedback phases are essentially impossible to resolve in galaxy simulations so some freedom in the models is unavoidable.